Directional and contra-directional coupling in Huygens' metawaveguide microring resonators: Results and Discussions

 \subsection{Directional coupling of Huygens’ metawaveguides}

 We designed and fabricated on-chip SOI directional couplers by placing two straight Huygens’ metawaveguides in parallel, separated by a coupling gap, $g$, to enable evanescent mode coupling, and finally measured the transmission power over the entire Huygens’ band from 1480 nm to 1560 nm wavelength for all the devices.
-The mode propagation in the directional coupler and the corresponding scanning electron microscopy (SEM) image of the device are shown in Fig.\ref{fig:Figure1}(d) and Fig.\ref{fig:Figure1}(e), respectively.
-The coupling length was designed as $l = 9\ \mu$m and the duty cycle to $\delta \approx 0.7$ to achieve 100$\%$ coupling efficiency~\cite{donzella2014sub}.
+The mode propagation in the directional coupler and the corresponding scanning electron microscopy (SEM) image of the device are shown in Figure~\ref{fig:Figure1}(e) and Figure~\ref{fig:Figure1}(f), respectively.
+The coupling length was designed as $L = 9\ \mu$m and the duty cycle to $\delta \approx 0.7$ to achieve 100$\%$ coupling efficiency~\cite{donzella2014sub}.